Manual handling of loads: Rapid Entire Body Assessment

-Using the score of each body part posture in group A, locate the score in Table A to assign a Group A Posture Score.
+Using the score of each body part posture in group A, locate the score in table A to assign a group A posture score.
 This score is then added to the Load or force.
-This sum is the Score A.
+This sum is the score A.

-Using the score of each body part posture in group B, locate the score in Table b to assign a Group B Posture Score.
+Using the score of each body part posture in group B, locate the score in table B to assign a group B posture score.
 This score is then added to the coupling score.
-This sum is the Score B.
+This sum is the score B.

-Using Score A and Score B, assign the correct Score C using Table C. The Score C is then added to the Activity Score.
+Using score A and score B, the correct score C is assigned using table C. The score C is then added to the activity score.
 This sum is the REBA score.
-The REBA Score is a numerical value between 0 and 4.
-A REBA score 0 has a negligible risk level and a REBA score 4 has a very high-risk level.
+The REBA score is a numerical value between 0 and 4.
+A REBA score of 0 has a negligible risk level, while a REBA score 4 has a very high-risk level.
 The REBA score can also provide how quickly action needs to be taken for each REBA score.

-4 RULA
+Rapid Upper Limb Assessment

-RULA is an acronym for Rapid Upper Limb Assessment.
-This tool was developed by Dr. Lynn McAtamney and Professor E. Nigel Corlett which was published in 1993 in the Applied Ergonomics Journal.
+The Rapid Upper Limb Assessment (RULA) is a tool developed by Dr. Lynn McAtamney and Professor E. Nigel Corlett which was published in 1993 in the Applied Ergonomics journal.
 Very similarly to the REBA tool, this tool was designed so that health and safety professionals could assess lifting in the field.
 The tool is mainly focused on posture.
 Using a series of mathematical calculations and a series of tables, each activity is assigned a RULA score.
-To calculate the RULA score, the tool separates the body parts into two groups: Group A and Group B. The body parts assigned to Group A are:
+To calculate the RULA score, the tool separates the body parts into the two groups group A and group B. The body parts assigned to group A are: